You Are Here:

 You can buy a brand new steel bathtub for the same cost as refinishing your existing tub - BUT - you can't replace the old one for the same cost as having it refinished!
 Why?
 Because the most expensive part of replacing a bathtub is definitely not the cost of the new tub.
 In fact, most of the expense of replacement is initially hidden.

-The most expensive part of tub replacement begins with taking out the old tub, because in the process of doing that, parts of the bathroom tile have to be removed, which means you will need to hire a tilesetter to replace those tiles.
-Can you even find tiles like that anymore?
+The most expensive part of tub replacement begins with taking out the old tub, because in the process of doing that, parts of the bathroom tile have to be removed, which means you will need to hire a tilesetter to replace those tiles .. or can you even find tiles like that anymore?

 In addition to tearing up the tile, the hardware for the new tub may not fit the old plumbing fixtures, so now you'll need to hire a plumber.
 And on and on it can go.